 What makes them so great?
-First, they have wide useful handles which makes it easy to take them out the trash can and tie them for mess-free removal.
+First, they have wide useful handles, making it easy to take them out of the trash can and tie them for mess-free removal.

 Next up, they’re super strong.
 Even though they’re made from mostly plant-based materials, the bags are still leak-, tear- and puncture-proof.

 Finally, they have a reinforced bottom, making them 10 times stronger than similar trash bags.
-So if the bag is really heavy, the bottom won’t split and spill.
+So if the trash is really heavy, the bottom won’t split and spill.

 - Made from mostly plant-based and renewable materials.